streaver/vue-preferences/README.md

 // prints "Current locale is: en"
 ```

-> Have in mind that if you defined your vue-preference without a default value,
-and you haven't call the API to set any value, then the result of calling `get`
-will be `undefined`.
+> Keep in mind that if you defined your preference without a default value, and you haven't called the API to set any it, then the result of calling `get` will be `undefined`.

 #### Store data

-If you didn't define the vue-preference as a computed property and instead as
-a regular variable, then it might happen that you want to handle it by your own.
+If you didn't define the preference as a computed property and instead did it as a regular variable, then it might happen that you want to handle it by your own.

-If that's the case, you don't have other alternative than using the API to set
-the new values (in fact you have another alternative: to change localStorage values
-with its API, but why would you do that? 🤭)
+If that's the case, you don't have other alternative than using the API to set the new values (in fact you have another alternative: to change localStorage values with its API, but why would you do that? 🤭)

 How to do it?